nediazla/LPIC-2/content/Charter-3.md

 Debido a esta versatilidad, hay muchas opciones disponibles para el comando `modprobe`.

 ```

+Command line options available for the modprobe command:

 -a, --all
            Insert all module names on the command line.